Gabidal/Evie_Old/README.txt

      end

-Linux:
-Using the actual GAS.
+Using the actual GAS(It is better to use Linux).First do:
-First do:

     sudo apt install yasm